Peripli/specification/api.md

 ### Deleting a Service Binding

 Deletion of a `service binding` resource entity MUST comply with [deleting a resource entity](#deleting-a-resource-entity).

-The `cascade` flag has no effect and MUST be ignored.
-If the `force` flag is used, there is no guarantee that the service binding has been successfully unbind.

 #### Route